Minneapolis rioters set fire to police precinct

 Hennepin County Sheriff David Hutchinson said the rally had been peaceful and there had been no arrests by late evening.

-The governor’s order did not say how many Guard members were mobilized or whether they would be in service Thursday night.
 After calling in the Guard, Walz urged widespread changes in the wake of Floyd’s death.

 “It is time to rebuild.
 Rebuild the city, rebuild our justice system and rebuild the relationship between law enforcement and those they’re charged to protect,” Walz said.